kybouw/budg/README.md

 ## The 50/20/30 Plan

-To get you started, a default plan is provided for you.
-It acts according to the 50/20/30 budget model, a simple budget system popularized by U.S. Senator Elizabeth Warren.
-This is the budget model that budg is built around.
-It works by taking your total income and dividing it into groups based on a percentage, creating a sort of "allowance" for yourself.
-Once you have that allowance calculated (which budg does for you), you are better equipped to make responsible spending decisions.
+To get started with budg, a default budgit plan is provided: the 50/20/30 plan, a simple budget system popularized by U.S. Senator Elizabeth Warren.
+This model can easily be modified to fit the user's needs, which is why budg uses it as a starting point for building budgit plans.

-Here is how it works: you start by calculating your after-tax income.
-For the most part, this is just the value of your paycheck.
-Then, you divide that paycheck into three groups of unequal weight.
+The model works by defining 3 major spending categories: necessities, savings, and discretionary.
+Each category is given a weight (50%, 20%, and 30%, respectively).
+The user takes their total after-tax income and divides it into the categories according to weight, creating "allowances" for themself.
+Once all of the allowances are calculated, the user will know how every dollar they earned is going to work for them.

+The user is able to create their own budgit plans from the default plan.
+They can add or remove categories, change the weights of the categories, and add use subcategories to more precisely manage their income.

 ![The 50/20/30 budget](https://www.thebalance.com/thmb/T7aTgYvTRfglPtW9C2TZFJSeSZQ=/950x0/filters:format(webp)/the-50-30-20-rule-of-thumb-453922-final-5b61ec23c9e77c007be919e1-5ecfc51b09864e289b0ee3fa0d52422f.png)Image by (c) The Balance 2019.
 Their article on the 50/20/30 budget can be found [here](https://www.thebalance.com/the-50-30-20-rule-of-thumb-453922).